 The costs of sponsoring an employment-based visa depends on the employment-based option sought, whether the employer is a nonprofit entity or a small company, and the individual circumstances of the employee.
 For a general overview of the H-1B and Green Card fees, see our H-1B Visa and Employment-Based Green Card Filing Fees Breakdown.

-Additionally, there are attorney fees to consider.
-Our attorneys can discuss the range of fees that private attorneys might charge, depending on the size of your entity and the type of job.
-We can also explain which fees must be paid by the employer by law, and which are negotiable.
+We can also explain which filing fees must, by law, be paid by the employer, and which are negotiable.
 For employers, one concern is that the employee may leave soon after the employer pays for a green card.
 We can discuss options with your employment or labor counsel, such as reimbursing the employee for part of the fees if the employee stays a certain number of years (the carrot) or liquidated damages clauses (the stick).